Knottingley TMD: Allocation

 In 1980, the depot received Class 56s, which were to become a staple locomotive on coal traffic in the area until the Class 66 locomotives appeared in 1998.
 In 2016, the depot's allocation consisted of DB Cargo UK Class 60 and 66 locomotives.

 Later years

 Of the three power stations the depot was built to serve, Ferrybridge was closed on 31 March 2016, while Eggborough was officially decommissioned in February 2018.
 However, the depot remained busy with gypsum and biomass traffic, particularly for the remaining Power Station at Drax, with workings from the Humber ports at Hull and Immingham.

-The depot was closed on 14 March 2020 after the decline in railway hauled power station traffic.
 In early 2021, the office complex at the depot, which was built in the 1990s, was demolished.
 The sidings were being used at the same time by Riviera Trains to refit Mark 1 and Mark 2 railway coaches.